‘Never seen something so cruel’: Cullman Co. Animal Control investigating after three dog deaths linked to poison

 “Number one, keep your dogs confined, I mean it’s state law that a dog has to be confined to your property.
 Keep a close eye on your dogs — if you suspect anything, definitely have them vetted immediately,” Banister said.

-Graham’s kids have nightmares and the family has ramped up their security around the home, but she emphasized she won’t rest until she gets justice for her best friend.
+Still, Graham’s two kids have nightmares, and the family has ramped up their security around the home.
+However, she emphasized she won’t rest until she gets justice for her best friend.

 “The sign’s not coming down, and we’re not stopping until we find out what happened and why and who did it,” Graham said.